LesyaTkachuk/clips_app/README.md

 To create component inside module user: ng generate component user/auth-modal

+Will generate module with routing-module ng g module NameOfModule --routing

 To pass the desired content in this place:
 <ng-content select="[heading]"></ng-content>